-How To Choose a Web Video Company
+How To Choose a Video Marketing Company

 Web users increasingly expect their information to be delivered in the form of web video.
 Unlike static words and pictures, video is the most dynamic website feature for engaging customers and increasing your audience.

-Unfortunately, most business owners don’t know how to identify a web video expert.
+Unfortunately, most business owners don’t know how to identify a video marketing expert.
 One reason is that professional online video production is a relatively new field.
 Most business people have no prior experience to judge competence.

 1. Do You Like Their Web Video Samples?